2018 Blancpain GT Series Asia

-The 2018 Blancpain GT Series Asia was the second season of SRO Motorsports Group and Team Asia One GT Management's Blancpain GT Series Asia, an auto racing series for grand tourer cars in Asia.
+The 2018 Blancpain GT Series Asia was the second season of the Blancpain GT Series Asia, an auto racing series for grand tourer cars in Asia co-promoted by the SRO Motorsports Group and Team Asia One GT Management.
 The races were contested with GT3-spec and GT4-spec cars.
 The season began on 14 April at Sepang and ended on 14 October at Ningbo.

 Calendar

 At the annual press conference during the 2017 24 Hours of Spa on 28 July, the Stéphane Ratel Organisation announced the first draft of the 2018 calendar.
 Initially, no changes were made to the schedule compared to 2017.
 On 27 September 2017, it was announced the races in Buriram were moved one week earlier to avoid a clash with the 3 Hours of Silverstone.
 On 29 January 2018, it was announced Ningbo would replace Zhejiang as the final round of the season.